Dreams (Gabrielle song): Chart performance

 In Europe, the song reached number one in the United Kingdom on 20 June 1993 and stayed there for three weeks.
 Before, it had entered the chart at number two.
 At that time, it was the highest chart entry a debut female solo act had scored in the UK.
 The single was a top-five hit in Ireland, Italy, Portugal and Sweden, as well as a top-10 hit in Austria, Belgium, Denmark, Finland, Iceland, the Netherlands and Switzerland.
 On the Eurochart Hot 100, "Dreams" reached its best position of number six on 14 August.
 It debuted on the chart at number 15 on 26 June, after charting in the UK and peaked eight weeks later.
 Outside Europe, the single peaked at number one on the US Billboard Dance Club Play chart and the Canadian RPM Dance/Urban chart.
 It also reached numbers 26 and 27 on the Billboard Hot 100 and Cash Box Top 100, becoming Gabrielle's highest-charting song in the US (and her only Top 40 hit in the US to date).
+In Australia, it peaked at number two on the ARIA Singles Chart.
 "Dreams" sold 513,000 copies in United Kingdom in 1993.

 Music video

-The accompanying music video for "Dreams" was directed by British photographer, artist and singer Kate Garner.
-It received heavy rotation on MTV Europe.
+The music video for "Dreams" was directed by British photographer, artist and singer Kate Garner.
+It received heavy rotation on MTV Europe in August 1993.